lucawic/post4sale/README.md

 or

-visit thinks below to navigate to our live pages on Heroku (and Netlify)!
+visit the links below to navigate to our live pages on Heroku (and Netlify)!

 ## Tests
 No testing Only Link.
 Enjoy